Leica X Vario vs Panasonic GM5

 It is notable that the GM5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X Vario does not provide wifi capability.

-Both the X Vario and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the X Vario and the GM5 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Panasonic.
 Further information on the features and operation of the X Vario and GM5 can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X Vario or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.